-Base material also has a significant impact on the lifespan of wigs, and among the most common base materials, monofilament and silk bases contribute to longer lifespan.
-Tight weave of monofilament base and layered structure of silk base make wigs more durable.
-By contrast, lace base is lightweight and breathable but the soft material and single layer structure make wigs less durable.
+Base material also has a significant impact on the lifespan of wigs, and among the most common base materials, monofilament and silk bases contribute to a longer lifespan.
+A tight weave of monofilament base and layered structure of silk base make wigs more durable.
+By contrast, the lace base is lightweight and breathable but the soft material and single-layer structure make wigs less durable.

 Apart from intrinsic factors that determine the lifespan of wigs to a large extent, extrinsic factors can affect the durability significantly.
 The way you take care of wigs will determine how long they will last, and if cared for properly, your wigs may last beyond the normal lifespan.
-Durability of wigs mainly depend on maintenance in two aspects, namely washing and storage.
+The durability of wigs mainly depends on maintenance in two aspects, namely washing and storage.

 How to Wash Your Wig Properly?

-Lifespan of a wig is affected greatly by the washing frequency, so you should have a great control of the frequency.
+The lifespan of a wig is affected greatly by the washing frequency, so you should have great control of the frequency.
 Remember, over-washing and improper washing will definitely reduce the lifespan of wigs.
 The frequency of washing a human hair wig is normally once every 6-8 weeks, and as for a synthetic wig, you can wash it once every 4-6 weeks.